 Soon the storm calmed and with a pop...the Lorax appeared.
 Slowly standing up, dusting himself off he found a dead stump.
 He was horrified!
 Who would dare do such a cruel act?
 He touched it, mourning the loss.
 Fiora and the animals slowly came out of hiding.

 "Wha...what happened here, Fiora?" he asked, gesturing to the stump.

 "A monstrous creature did this!" she said, outraged.
 "It murdered the tree!"

 The Lorax furrowed his brows.
 "Creature?
 What creature?"

 She pointed to the creature that was yanking Truffula tufts by the handful.
-The Lorax felt his rage and disgust rising, glaring with slitted green eyes at the one responsible for this heinous crime.
+The Lorax felt anger rising, glaring with slit green eyes at the one responsible for this heinous crime.

 "Don't worry," the Lorax said, marching towards the creature.
 "I'll get rid of him."